Christopher Eccleston: Doctor Who (2005)

-On 11 June 2005, during a BBC radio interview, when asked if he had enjoyed working on Doctor Who, Eccleston responded by saying, "Mixed, but that's a long story."
-Eccleston's reasons for leaving the role continue to be debated in Britain's newspapers: on 4 October 2005 Alan Davies told The Daily Telegraph that Eccleston had been "overworked" by the BBC, and had left the role because he was "exhausted".
-Eccleston later stated that he left the show because he "didn't enjoy the environment and the culture that the cast and crew had to work in", but that he was proud of having played the role.
-Eccleston said in a subsequent interview, "My relationship with my three immediate superiors – the showrunner, the producer and co-producer – broke down irreparably during the first block of filming and it never recovered."
+On 11 June 2005, when asked about his feelings about working on Doctor Who, Eccleston told a BBC interviewer: "Mixed, but that's a long story".
+Eccleston's reasons for leaving the role continued to be debated in Britain's newspapers: On 4 October, Alan Davies told The Daily Telegraph that Eccleston had been "overworked" by the BBC and had left the role because he was "exhausted".
+Eccleston later stated that he had left the show because he "didn't enjoy the environment or the culture that the cast and crew had to work in", but that he was proud of having played the role.
+He subsequently said: "My relationship with my three immediate superiors – the showrunner, the producer and co-producer – broke down irreparably during the first block of filming, and it never recovered."
+Eccleston said that The Daily Telegraph's quote was partially falsified, stating that he "didn't find [the job], physically, too tiring.
+When The Telegraph said that, any other producer reading that would go 'Oh, no, we can't employ Chris Eccleston because he gets tired.'
+So, it was a lie."

-On 7 November 2008, at the National Theatre to promote his book The Writer's Tale, Doctor Who writer Russell T Davies said that Eccleston's contract was for a single year because it was uncertain whether the show would continue beyond a single revival series.
-In retrospect, he says, it has been an enormous success, but at the time there were doubts within the BBC.
 Eccleston was voted "Most Popular Actor" at the 2005 National Television Awards for his portrayal of the Doctor.
 In July 2012, Eccleston spoke positively of his time on Doctor Who during a talk at the National Theatre.
 This led to speculation he was considering making a return appearance as the Doctor for the show's 50th anniversary special, "The Day of the Doctor", in 2013.
 Matt Smith, who portrayed the Eleventh Doctor, stated that he would have loved Eccleston to return.
-However, after discussions with executive producer Steven Moffat, Eccleston declined his role.
-However, in a 2018 interview Eccleston said that the BBC had "put [him] on a blacklist" when he left.
+After discussions with executive producer Steven Moffat, Eccleston declined to return.
+In a 2018 interview Eccleston said that the BBC had "put [him] on a blacklist" when he left.

 Eccleston began appearing as a guest at Doctor Who conventions for the first time in 2018.
 He had previously expressed his reluctance to appear at conventions, saying in 2017 that he preferred to "just earn [his] living by acting".
 He has since said that his experience of meeting fans at conventions "healed something in [him]" and made him re-evaluate his relationship to the series.